umbraco/UmbracoDocs/10/umbraco-deploy/getting-started/cicd-pipeline/ci-cd-github-actions.md

 ![Azure deployments](../../../../10/umbraco-deploy/installing-deploy/images/Deployment-center.png)

 In the Deployment Center we can set up the CI/CD build server.
-With this example we are going to set up our build server by using Github Actions.
+With this example we are going to set up our build server by using GitHub Actions.
 It is possible to set up the build server however you want as long as it supports executing powershell scripts.

 1. Go to the Settings tab.
 2. Choose which source and build provider to use.
-   * In this case we want to choose Github.
+   * In this case we want to choose GitHub.

 ![Build server clean](../../../../10/umbraco-deploy/installing-deploy/cicd-pipeline/images/Build-server-v10.png)

-1. Choose the Organization which you created our Github repository under.
+1. Choose the Organization which you created our GitHub repository under.
 2. Choose the repository that was set up earlier in this guide.
 3. Select which branch that we want the build server to build into.